 These loans are available to parents of dependent undergraduate students.
 Qualifying for a Parent PLUS loan is relatively easy since it’s not based on family income, assets, or outstanding debt.
 The main requirement is not having an adverse credit history, such as defaulting on debts, having debts discharged through bankruptcy, or having tax liens.

 These loans are unsubsidized, have a fixed interest rate, but have fewer repayment plan options, and cannot be transferred to the child.
-Parents can borrow up to the cost of attendance (tuition, room and board and personal expenses) minus financial aid offered to the student.
-Because borrowing limits can reach up to the cost of attendance, it may be easy to take on an unmanageable debt burden.
+Under current rules, parents can borrow up to the cost of attendance (tuition, room and board and personal expenses) minus financial aid offered to the student.
+But starting July 1, 2026, with some exceptions, limits will be applied to the amount that parents can borrow annually and in aggregate per child, and repayment options will be restricted to an updated version of the Standard Fixed Repayment plan.

 Graduate PLUS Loans

-These loans are available to graduate or professional students.
-Like Parent PLUS loans, they are unsubsidized and require a credit check.
-Students may also borrow up to the cost of attendance.
+These loans are currently available to graduate or professional students and like Parent PLUS loans, they are unsubsidized and require a credit check and students can borrow up to the cost of attendance.
+However, starting July 1, 2026, Graduate Plus loans, with some exceptions, will be phased out.

 Direct Consolidation Loans

 Allows you to combine multiple federal student loans into one or two loans with one monthly payment.
 This can simplify repayment.
-Consolidation may be beneficial in some cases but if you are pursuing a forgiveness program, like Public Service Loan Forgiveness, understand the consequences of consolidation.
+Consolidation may be beneficial in some cases but if you are pursuing a forgiveness program like Public Service Loan Forgiveness or Income Driven Repayment (IDR) Forgiveness, understand the consequences of consolidation.

 Private Student Loans